FlorianMgs/houses-of-rome-neron-bot/README.md

 This tool is intended to be used with [Houses Of Rome](https://romedao.finance/).
 It will optimize your sRome balance by claiming and autostaking automatically your pending bond rewards ~5min before each rebase.
 Also, it will automatically bond for you when a good discount opportunity is detected (5% by default).
 If a transaction fails in the process, Neron Bot will try to perform it with more gas (3 times max).
+It's Python, so you can run Neron Bot on almost all OS (as long as Python is installed, obviously).

 With Neron Bot, you'll never miss a great discount opportunity again, and you won't have to do all the tedious steps by hand to take advantage of it.